Transmission/Communication Medium or Channel:

 • Structure:

-• Here, each conductor has its own plastic insulation typically 1 mm thick.
+• Here, each conductor has its own plastic insulation, typically 1 mm thick.

 • These cables are twisted together.
 The wires are twisted in a helical form, similar to a DNA molecule.

-• Twisting of wire is done to reduce crosstalk and noise generated by adjacent pairs during data transmission.
+• Twisting of the wire is done to reduce crosstalk and noise generated by adjacent pairs during data transmission.

 • Working Mechanism: